PHP 7.4 Features: Typed Properties, Arrow Functions, and More

 // Result: [3, 6, 9, 12, 15]

-The limitation of arrow functions is that they support only a single expression.
-If you need multiple statements, multiple return points, or complex logic, use a traditional closure.
-Arrow functions cannot have a body block enclosed in braces, only a single expression whose value is returned automatically.
+The limitation of arrow functions is their single-expression design.
+If you need multiple statements, complex logic, or multiple return points, use a traditional closure.
+Arrow functions cannot have a body block enclosed in braces.
+This constraint is by design—it keeps them short and readable for the cases where they are appropriate.

 For simple data transformations in array operations, arrow functions reduce boilerplate significantly.
-The fn keyword signals intent clearly while keeping the code readable.
+The concise syntax makes the intent clear without the visual noise of a full closure declaration.

 Argument and Return Type Widening